Adspectus/kirbytools/README.md

 $ kirbydeinstall -w <vhost>
 ```

-The `<vhost>` may be any valid virtual host directory, i.e. `kirby-xtkxqema`, `test01` or `kirby-bfsymksl` if we would have installed these according to the examples above.
+The `<vhost>` may be any valid virtual host directory, i.e. `kirby-xtkxqema`, `test01` or `kirby-eoaxvbtd` if we would have installed these according to the examples above.

-Wildcards are allowed, hence `kirbydeinstall -w kirby-*` will remove all virtual hosts starting with `kirby-`, i.e. the virtual hosts `kirby-xtkxqema` and `kirby-bfsymksl`, but not `test01` in our example.
+Wildcards are allowed, hence `kirbydeinstall -w kirby-*` will remove all virtual hosts starting with `kirby-`, i.e. the virtual hosts `kirby-xtkxqema` and `kirby-eoaxvbtd`, but not `test01` in our example.

 To be on the safe side, you have to confirm the removal of every virtual host.

 Before removal of the virtual host folder, the script will deactivate any virtual host configuration file which is still active for this host.
 This is done by means of the `vhostdissite` program if present or by removing the symlink(s) from the `sites-enabled` directory.
 If one of these is successful, the webserver configuration will be reloaded with `sudo apachectl graceful`.
-Finally you will be asked if you like to remove the virtual host configuration file(s) from the `sites-available` directory.
+Finally you will be asked if you like to remove the virtual host configuration file(s) from the `sites-available` directory also.

 ## Options